 Read on to find out more about both of these festivals and the differences between them.

 Each year Muslims celebrate both Eid al-Fitr and Eid al-Adha, but the names often get shortened to just 'Eid' and that's why it can be confusing.

-Eid al-Fitr - which means 'festival of the breaking of the fast - is celebrated at the end of Ramadan, a month when many adult Muslims fast.
+Eid al-Fitr - which means 'festival of the breaking of the fast - is celebrated at the end of Ramadan, which is a month when many adult Muslims fast.

 Eid al-Adha - which means 'feast of the sacrifice' - is celebrated just over two months later, at the same time when many Muslims perform the Hajj pilgrimage.

 Festivals in Islam are based on the lunar calendar (based on the phases of the Moon), which is around 11 days shorter than the solar calendar - the calendar which most people in the world use in their day-to-day life.

 Being based on the lunar calendar means the dates of both Eids change each year, but Eid al-Fitr is always a little over two months before Eid al-Adha.

 On both Eids, many Muslims will go to special Eid prayers at their local mosque and have a day of celebrations with family and friends.